This article was updated with Mandarin audio on November 20, 2025.

 How can NK decrease atherosclerosis more without causing the same decrease in lipid levels?

 The answer lies in how atherosclerosis forms.
-The current dogma is the lipid hypothesis which says that it is the cholesterol and LDL that causes atherosclerosis and cardiovascular disease.
+The current dogma is the lipid hypothesis, which says that it is the cholesterol and LDL that cause atherosclerosis and cardiovascular disease.

 Insulin Resistance and Atherosclerosis

 In 2000, the Insulin Resistance Atherosclerosis Study (IRAS) was published in Circulation.
-After reviewing the studies, its authors proposed that insulin resistance leads to chronic inflammation and atherosclerosis formation.[2]
+After reviewing the studies, the authors proposed that insulin resistance leads to chronic inflammation and atherosclerosis formation.[2]

-Insulin resistance is when the skeletal muscles and liver do not respond to the physiologic or “normal dose” of insulin.
+Insulin resistance occurs when the skeletal muscles and liver do not respond to the physiologic or “normal dose” of insulin.
 The result is hyperinsulinemia, where there are higher levels of insulin.

 Insulin stimulates other tissues other than the liver and skeletal muscles.
 Too much insulin causes disease.

-A review in 1988 explained how hyperinsulinemia accelerates atherosclerosis formation.[3].
+A 1988 review explained how hyperinsulinemia accelerates atherosclerotic formation.[3].
 Insulin promotes diet-induced atherosclerosis development and overrides healing and estrogen protection against atherosclerosis.[3]

 Insulin has been shown to stimulate the smooth muscles and fibroblast cells in the arteries and increase the uptake of lipids by these cells and macrophages.
 Insulin also induces inhibition of fibrinolysis to allow clot progression.[3]